Crane04/Crane04/README.md

 Hi, I'm Mayowa Yusuf;
-I'm a Backend Developer
+I'm a Backend - Fullstack Developer

-I'm Currently learning Machine Learning and Data Science I code in JavaScript and Python
+I code in JavaScript and Python, and leverage on Frameworks like Django, DRF, NodeJS and ReactJS

 Looking forward for collaborations on Software development;
 You can reach me on encrane@gmail.com <br>